jonjohnsontc/songwriter-graph/README.md

 I'd like to build a tool which could help fans discover new music, based on what they're currently listening to.
 However, instead of putting the artist front-and-center in the recommendation, I'd like to give fans a glimpse at those who wrote the hit song.
-I believe recognition assists in building

 ### Proposed Methods: